 Cooper Landing is nestled in the majestic Kenai Mountains beside the beautiful turquoise waters of Kenai Lake, the Upper Kenai and Russian Rivers.

 Snug Harbor Road.
 12 mile access road to CooperLake and trailhead.
 Dolly Varden spring and fall.
 Boat suggested.
 Beginning of Russian Lakes trail off Snug Harbor Road.

-Cooper Landing Chamber of Commerce visitor center cabin.
+Cooper Landing Chamber of Commerce visitor center cabin and museum.

 Cooper Creek Forest Service Campground.
 28 camp sites, water, toilets, tables, dumpsters.
 Dumpstation.
 Fishing for red salmon.

 K Beq Interpretive Site In 1984 Archaeologists discovered Indian and Eskimo graves along with prehistoric artifacts near Mile 55 of the Sterling Highway.
 Most recently the investigative focus has been on an area near present day Cooper Landing known as Sqilantnu, which roughly translates to “the grocery store.”
 The Chugach National Forest has partnered with the Kenaitze Indian Tribe to preserve and protect the K’Beq’ “footprints” interpretive site.
 You can experience the traditions and culture by participating in interpretive walks with tribal members.

 Russian River Campground.
 Camping and day-use sites.
 84 Sites with toilets, water, firepits.
 Fee area.
 There are a number of hiking trails in the area.
 Reserve campsites by calling 877-444-NRRS or visit www.recreation.gov.